AdamCraven/Capture/README.md

 #Capture.js
 ##View Controllers for jQuery

-Attach an object to an element seamlessly using Capture.
+Attach an object to an element unobtrusively using Capture.

 With this HTML